Mujer bruja: Music video

 The music video for "Mujer Bruja" was filmed on 16 November 2018 and features both singers and multiple dancers jamming to the song next to a white background.
 Indigo also appears in a white bath tub.
 The music video received over one million views in its first 24 hours and was the most-bought music video on ITunes Spain for a small amount of hours.

 Live performances

 Indigo performed "Mujer Bruja" for the first time on her "Indigo Tour" which consisted of 17 concerts celebrated between November 2018 and March 2019 and on several festivals as well as on her 2019 Akelarre Tour, which run from May to November 2019, comprising 33 concerts.
-The song was performed alongside "Ya No Quiero Ná" at the two OT2017 farewell concerts at the Palau Sant Jordi in Barcelona on December 27 and 28.
+The song was performed alongside "Ya No Quiero Ná" at the two OT2017 farewell concerts at the Palau Sant Jordi in Barcelona on 27 and 28 December.
 The track was also promoted on the most-watched Spanish late night show El Hormiguero in February 2019.

 In February 2020, Junior Eurovision Song Contest winner María Isabel impressionated Indigo on television show Tu Cara Me Suena, where she performed the song.